Menu

 • Acacia woodlands

-The presence of Mount Kilimanjaro in the background creates one of the most iconic safari views in Africa.
+The contrast between wildlife and city buildings creates one of the most unique safari settings in Africa.

 • Best wildlife viewing